t0rzz/SamLoader-Reloaded/README.md

 - It first tries to fetch the latest list from this repository (t0rzz/SamLoader-Reloaded) and caches it locally.
 - If offline, it falls back to the cached file, then to a packaged dataset shipped with samloader.

+IMEI generation (no -i provided):
+- If you omit `-i/--dev-imei`, the tool will try to auto-generate a plausible IMEI for your model using a TAC database sourced from the SamloaderKotlin project.
+- The TAC CSV is fetched at runtime and cached to `~/.samloader/tacs.csv`.
+If a packaged CSV is shipped, it will be used offline.
+- You can still provide a serial (non-numeric) or an IMEI prefix (>= 8 digits) manually.
+Prefixes are completed with random digits and a Luhn checksum.

 Network behavior (CLI and GUI):
 - All network operations use a maximum 5-second per-request timeout.
 - On timeouts or transient network errors, commands automatically retry a few times.